equinor/radix-platform/public-site/site/guides/getting-started/index.md

 # The Radix clusters

 Your applications will run in a *Radix cluster*.
 We currently have two: **Production** and **Playground**.
-Use Playground for testing Radix, see if it's a good fit for your projects, and provide feedback to us.
-When you are ready to commit, you can register your application in the Production cluster, which has improved stability.
+Use Playground for testing Radix and see if it's a good fit for your needs.
+When your project and team are happy with Radix, you can register your application in the Production cluster, which provides [specific guarantees](../../docs/topic-sla/).

 ## Getting access